 The weather is warming up, the flowers are in full bloom, the wildlife is out to play.
 So how can we make the most of our summer photography?

-Well, we’ve got some feel-good tips and ideas to help you make the most of the good weather and longer hours of sunshine to make this your most creative summer yet!
+I’ve got 5 feel-good summer photography tips and ideas to help you make the most of the good weather and longer hours of sunshine to make this your most creative summer yet!

-Different waves of light will appear depending on where the sun is relative to your position.
-Mornings and evenings red waves appear more clearly, though being shorter, they are stronger.
+Different waves of light will appear depending where the sun is relative to your position.
+In the mornings and evenings red wavelengths of light appear more clearly, though being shorter, they are stronger.

 Whether this is choosing to hike to locations normally outside of your comfort zone or driving to locations that normally would require an overnight stay.